teooliver/ttb-server/notes.md

 - Limit fake events data to maximum of `8 hours a day`.
 (Good challenge)

+- Make use of Default Trait.
+I.e: impl Default for PaginationQuery/Pagination

 # IMPORTANT INTEGRATION TESTS

 - Add Task